mondaypurples/nyc-public-school-data-exploration/README.md

+This is a complete data science project - acquire raw data, explore, analyse NYC Public schools dataset.
+Investigate the correlations between SAT scores and demographics.

 For the purposes of this project, we'll be using data about New York City public schools, which can be found here https://data.cityofnewyork.us/browse?category=Education

 - Find all of the relevant datasets